stellar/stellar-core/README.md

 xml test output (includes nested section information):
   `src/stellar-core --test -r xml '[categoryName]'`

-# Running tests against postgreSQL
+# Setting up postgreSQL for the tests

 There are two options.
 The easiest is to have the test suite just create a temporary postgreSQL database cluster in /tmp and delete it